Employment Background Reference Checks: How One Simple Call Can Save Your Business!

 Thank the Referee

-Make sure to thank the referee and mention that you’re happy to reciprocate if required in the future.
-If possible, send a thank-you email and make a LinkedIn connection as well.
+Thank the referee and mention that you’re happy to reciprocate in the future.
+If possible, send a thank you email and make a LinkedIn connection.

-This makes the referee feel positive about taking the time to provide a reference, making them more inclined to do so in future.
-(Hopefully this will encourage more employers to be willing to provide in-depth references rather than just the name, rank and serial numbers that employment lawyers sometimes champion.)
+This makes the referee feel positive about taking the time to provide a reference, making them more inclined to do so in the future.

 Hostile Referees

 Some companies don’t permit managers to give references.
 One way around this is to refer to it as a “personal reference call”.
-It seems like semantics, but it generally works.
+It sounds like semantics, but it generally works.

-At this point you might be desperate to fill the job and start to feel almost that the candidate is preordained for it.
-A feeling of urgency might be pushing you to proceed regardless of the risks.
+At this point, you might be desperate to fill the job; this urgency might push you to proceed regardless of what you’ve been told.

 Stop and think.
 Could you avoid a mis-hire?
 Are they really a Great Performer?